yonicd/shinyHeatmaply/README.md

   - The application has a import drag and drop interface as part of the application.
 Currently only csv files are supported.

-  - The gadget accepts arguments when called from the R console.
+  - The gadget is called from the R console and accepts input arguments.
 The object defined as the input to the shinyHeatmaply gadget is a data.frame or a list of data.frames.

 Installation: